Mayaank88/Cat_Photos_Website/README.md

 <br>
 -->It has various radio boxes and checkboxes.
 <br>
--->It also contains a subit button for more cat photos submission.
+-->It also contains a submit button for more cat photos submission.
 <br>

 Y'all can have a look.
 I am open for more suggestions to make this better.